 While in some applications $\Theta$ is a singleton set $ \{r^\star\}$, in this work we consider the general situation where there may be arbitrarily many tied values in $\mu$, at the minimum and/or other values.
-For example, we allow for the vector $\mu$ to have constant entries: $\mu_1=\mu_2=...=\mu_p$, in which case $\Theta=[p]$.
+For example, we allow for the vector $\mu$ to have constant entries: $\mu_1=\mu_2= \cdots =\mu_p$, in which case $\Theta=[p]$.
 We also allow the number of coordinates, $p$, to be comparable or larger than the sample size $n$.

-Assuming independent and identically distributed (IID) samples $X_1,.., X_n\in\mathbb{R}^p \sim P_X$, the index of minimal \emph{empirical} mean as a point estimate of $r^*$ seems to be a natural choice.
-However, it implicitly assumes there is a unique min-mean index.
-For example, when all entries of $\mu$ are the same and $X$ has a continuous distribution, the empirical argmin will only return a single coordinate, missing all other $p-1$ coordinates.
-In fact, the data are often not sufficiently informative to definitely rule out other dimensions unless there is a large separation between the best coordinate of $\mu$ and others due to the random fluctuation in the observation.
-Therefore, to quantify the uncertainty in estimating the location of the minimum, we are interested in constructing a confidence set $\widehat C\subset [p]$ that accounts for the variability in the data.
-One of the goals of formal inference is to establish a $\widehat C$ such that:
+The index of minimal \emph{empirical} mean is a natural choice as a point estimate of $r^*$.
+However, it implicitly assumes a unique minimum index in $\mu$.
+When all entries of $\mu$ are the same and $X$ has a continuous distribution, the empirical argmin will only return a single coordinate, missing all other $p-1$ coordinates.
+Therefore, to quantify the uncertainty in estimating the location of the minimum, we aim to construct a confidence set $\widehat C\subset [p]$ that accounts for the variability in the data.
+Formally, we require the confidence set $\widehat C$ to satisfy

 where $\alpha$ is a given significance level (commonly $=0.05$).